isc-projects/kea/doc/sphinx/arm/hooks-lease-query.rst

 - query-start-time (154)

-    This query option specifies a start query time; replies will only contain leases that are older than this value.
+    This query option specifies a start-query time; replies will only contain leases that are older than this value.

 - query-end-time (155)

-    This query option specifies an end query time; replies will only contain leases that are newer than this value.
+    This query option specifies an end-query time; replies will only contain leases that are newer than this value.

 - dhcp-state (156)